-He was also sentenced to two years of house arrest, according to NFL.com.
+He was also sentenced to two years of house arrest, per NFL.com.
 However, the provisions allowed him to resume his NFL career.

 After his time in jail, Stallworth was suspended for the 2009 season.
-He came back and played in the NFL 2010, though, as he played in eight games for the Baltimore Ravens.
+He came back and played in the NFL during the 2010 campaign, though, as he logged eight games for the Baltimore Ravens.
 Stallworth only caught two passes for 82 yards that season.
-He also played in 11 games in 2011 for the Washington Redskins and caught 22 passes for 309 yards and two touchdowns.
+He also played in 11 games for Washington in 2011 and caught 22 passes for 309 yards and two touchdowns.
 Then in 2012, he played in that one game for the Patriots and had one catch that went for a 63-yard touchdown.